 Plagiarism, in short, means taking another person's work and incorporating it into your own work without proper acknowledgement.
-For detailed explanation see the HE Student Academic Misconduct Policy which is available on the College website.
+For detailed explanation see the Academic Misconduct Policy which is available on MOODLE.
 Use of others work must be referenced using Harvard Referencing.